How to Stop Peeing Your Pants

 Disclaimer: This post was a collaboration with SheSpot and I was gifted the full Emsella treatment in exchange for this post.
 However, we agreed from the beginning that if it didn't work for me, I wouldn't talk about it.
 Here's the thing though…it did work for me and THIS is what happened!

 I’ve been around enough women to know that, amongst themselves, mothers will discuss their pee problems.
 I’ve heard the conversation many times around having delivered a human and then living with the fact that things have changed and you pee your pants sometimes.
 OK, fair.
-That’s makes sense.
-A big thing comes through a small opening and that opening now functions differently.
+That makes sense.
+A big thing comes through a small opening and that entire region of the female anatomy now functions a bit differently.

 But I have NEVER…not once…heard young women who’ve never given birth discussing their pee problems.
 So, as such, I thought there was something wrong with me.
 Until I started discussing it with my friends.

 Side Note: If you don’t know me, you should know that I’ll discuss just about anything with just about anyone.
 Poop.
 Pee.
 Diva Cups (a topic for another day).
 Periods.
 The list is endless…if there’s a “taboo” topic you want to discuss, I’m your girl.